 HACCP by Process

-Cooling Food Safely: The 90-Minute Rule & HACCP Controls
+Cooling Food Safely UK: 90-Minute Rule & HACCP Controls

 Cooling is one of the most dangerous stages in food production because food passes through the entire danger zone (63C down to 8C) where bacteria multiply most rapidly.
 Spore-forming organisms like Clostridium perfringens survive cooking and thrive during slow cooling, doubling every 10-15 minutes in their optimal range.
 The FSA recommends cooling cooked food from 63C to below 8C within 90 minutes.
 Slow cooling has been linked to some of the largest food poisoning outbreaks in the UK.
 This article covers practical methods to meet the 90-minute target, what equipment helps, and what to do when cooling takes too long.